-- 1. Continue to monitor the rates of COVID-19 and take action, as required. - 2.
+- 1. Continue to monitor the rates of COVID-19 and take action. - 2.
 Launch a 'Better Together' approach, simplifying access to local public services. - 3.
 Continue to explore ways to join up NHS and social care services for Derby citizens. - 4.
 Deliver our Special Educational Needs and Disability (SEND) Strategy. - 5.
 Develop a 'Wrap Around Service' for rough sleepers. - 6.
 With partners, launch a citywide free food offer. - 7.
 A refreshed Inclusion and Equality Plan, including our race equality commitments. - 8.
-Launch our 'stronger families' model across the partnership, based on local needs.
+Launch our 'stronger families' model across the partnership, based on local needs. - 9.
+Establish a Poverty Commission to address city inequalities.